-Where required, this data has to be adequately corrected adjusting it to the divergent conditions of the relevant business which are important for the determination of the arm’s length price.
-Example: market prices for goods of standard quality are customarily recalculated to qualities for which no special market price exists using a customary commercial standard; market prices based on c.i.f. must be recalculated accordingly for fob transactions.
-Customary volume discounts have to be considered.
-A sound business manager will derive the transfer price with all necessary care from available or accessible data.
-The sound business manager has leeway in making his assessment, and in making business decisions resulting from his involvement in the general trade and the market situation.
-On the other hand, the management of the taxable enterprise has to safeguard its own interests towards affiliated parties and the whole group the same way it would towards third parties.
-Using such leeway presupposes that the total framework complies either with the normal practice of the business, the industry, or general commercial dealings.
+Where necessary, this data is adjusted according to divergent conditions of the relevant business.
+This step is important for the correct determination of an arm’s length price.
+For example, the market price for standard quality goods are usually recalculated to a customary commercial standard.
+Market prices based on cost, insurance, and freight (CIF) must be recalculated accordingly for freight on board (FOB) transactions.
+Discounts for bulk volume also need to be considered.
+An astute business manager arrives at a transfer price following careful consideration of all available and accessible data.
+The business manager has flexibility and choice in arriving at assessments.
+The same goes for other business decisions which are the result of experience in the trade with fluctuating market situations.
+On the other hand, managers of a taxable enterprise safeguard the interests of that business and the whole group towards affiliated parties in the same manner that is done towards third parties.
+Using such leeway presupposes that the total framework complies with the normal practice of the business, the industry, and general commercial dealings.

-The following examples illustrate the application of the principles:
+The following examples illustrate the application of these principles.

-Example 1: In order to determine the arm’s length price, there is often only one range of prices available in the market within which its independent market participants negotiate the price for individual business transactions from case to case.
-Without any economically substantial reason, two affiliated companies set the prices schematically at the upper or lower limit of the range whereby the profit of the disadvantaged company is continuously reduced.
-A sound business manager of the disadvantaged company would not accept such pricing but would in-tend to accomplish a balanced pricing in the interest of his company.
-Therefore, the income of the disadvantaged company must be adjusted.
+Example 1: In order to determine an arm’s length price, there is often only one price range available on the market for independent market participants to negotiate business transaction prices.
+Without any economically substantial reason, two affiliated companies set prices at the upper or lower limit within this range and the profit of the disadvantaged company is continuously reduced.
+A discerning business manager of the disadvantaged company would not accept such pricing.
+Instead, a manager would attempt to accomplish a more balanced pricing system for the benefit of the company.
+Therefore, the income of the disadvantaged company needs to be adjusted.

-Example 2: A distribution company in a low tax country is engaged in the export of goods of a German company.
-Leeway regarding the deliveries of goods to this company is always used in such manner that the distribution company earns an unreasonably high profit which does not comply with its function.
-A sound business man-ager of the disadvantaged German company would not accept such a situation.
-The income has to be adjusted.
+Example 2: A distribution company in a low-tax country is engaged in the export of goods of a German company.
+Leeway regarding the delivery of goods to this distribution company is designed in such a manner that it earns an unreasonably high profit which does not correlate with the function and role of the company.
+Again, the business manager of the disadvantaged German company would not accept such a situation and the income needs to be adjusted.

 The standard methods described below give the most important guidelines for the transfer pricing examination.